tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <p>
 Data were taken from the European Study group for PAncreatic Cancer (ESPAC) 3 Study - A randomised phase III study to investigate the role of chemotherapy in patients following surgery for Pancreatic Ductal Adenocarcinoma.
-Patient were randomised post surgery.
+Patients were randomised post surgery.
 Patients were recruited from 159 pancreatic cancer centers in Europe, Australasia, Japan, and Canada
 </p>